 - Add 2 teaspoons of salt, 1/2 teaspoon of freshly cracked pepper, chopped chives and heavy cream.

-- Add the chicken, carrots, peas, onions and mix well.
+- Add the chicken, bacon, carrots, peas, onions and mix well.

 - Bake in the over for 15 minutes and take out, adding the partially-cooked biscuits and cook for an additional 30 minutes.